-2022 is an important year for Mersey Weaver as we focus on development, growth and re-connecting with one another.
-As we start to emerge from the pandemic, this is also an opportunity to rethink how we organise and deliver Scouting in Mersey Weaver for the next 5 -10 years to better serve our local communities and young people.
+The next few years are important for Mersey Weaver as we focus on development, growth and allowing more young people who need us most to join in and benefit from Scouts.
+As we emerge from the pandemic, this is also an opportunity to rethink how we organise and deliver Scouting in Mersey Weaver for the next 5 -10 years to better serve our local communities and young people.

 The background info…